bihealth/sodar-server/docs_manual/source/ui_user_profile.rst

 account by clicking the :guilabel:`Update Settings` button.
 The following user settings are available:

+Receive email for landing zone status updates
+    Receive email notifications for status updates on your own landing zones.
+    If unchecked, you can still see the alerts in the SODAR GUI.
 Sample sheet table height
     Choose the maximum height of study and assay tables in the sample sheets app from a set of options.
 In browsing mode, table height will fit the table